The Hidden Costs of Childcare

 Ironically, the provision of childcare, reinforced by our own mental models, actually makes it less likely our work ethic will change and instead will perpetuate the status quo.
 Hear me out.

 In what looks like a win for progressive attitudes, many companies, especially in the absence of government support, are beginning to provide the option for employees to bring their kid’s to work, or even have their own day care facilities.
-Some are starting to provide paid parental leave, and still others are even providing the opportunity for female employees to freeze their eggs.
+Some are starting to provide paid parental leave, and still others are even providing the opportunity for female employees to freeze their eggs, or breastfeed at work.
 As you might expect, many employees in turn are incredibly thankful for this, especially in countries with weak social systems.
 After all, they are given the choice to start a family while continuing to work.

 However, the provision of childcare (and many other benefits) is not done out of altruism or sense of community, but rather because it is beneficial to the economy and to business.
 With accessible childcare, more people can enter or return to the workforce and faster — especially women.
 Employees are also less likely to leave the company, essentially knowing that their security is tied to their employer.
 Even welfare or socialist states provide such benefits because they understand the threat falling birth rates will have on their economies in the future.